Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Each reductio theorem demonstrates:

-> Negating the axiom produces modal or grounding incoherence
+> Assuming both the axiom and its negation yields modal or grounding incoherence
 > — formally, a contradiction.

-This suite provides **absolute modal inevitability**: the system is not merely consistent but *logically forced*.
+These results should be read as regression/consistency guards ($A \land \neg A \to \text{False}$), not as claims that the axioms are derivable from one another.

 ---
 #### B.2.3 Formal Derivation of Modal Asymmetry